sparkflows/writing-new-node/README.md

 * Restart fire-ui
 * TestPrintNRows node would now be visible in the workflow editor window and you can start using it.

+## Run a Java/Scala json workflow from the command line

+The workflow can be created from the Sparkflows user interface.
+Each workflow has a json representation.

+Below, the workflow is workflows-spark/kmeans.wf

+	spark-submit --class fire.examples.workflow.execute.WorkflowExecuteFromFile --master yarn-client --executor-memory 1G  --num-executors 1  --executor-cores 1  target/fire-examples-1.2.0-jar-with-dependencies.jar --workflow-file workflows-spark/kmeans.wf